Undergraduate Majors and Minors

 Prior to the 2019-20 academic year, LRCCS offered the Chinese Studies M.A.
 Students who matriculated in Fall 2018 or earlier can refer to the CS M.A. program requirements here.

 Current students can contact an advisor at firstname.lastname@example.org or schedule an advising appointment.

 The Lieberthal-Rogel Center for Chinese Studies (LRCCS) offers a broad, interdisciplinary approach to the study of China.
-The terminal degree of the center is a Masters in Asian Studies: China.
-The MA program is designed to introduce students to advanced studies of China from different perspectives and disciplines.
-A prominent feature of the LRCCS experience is the possibility of working closely with our outstanding China faculty.
-During the normally two-year program, students are encouraged to pursue individual areas of interest.
-Graduates from our program will be better prepared for many professional careers related to China as well as for further academic work at the PhD level.
+A prominent feature of the LRCCS experience is the possibility of working closely with our outstanding China faculty; students are encouraged to pursue individual areas of interest.
+Graduates will be better prepared for many professional careers related to China as well as for further academic work at the PhD level.

 - Watch this video of LRCCS MA alumnus Damien Ma reflecting on his time at Michigan and discusses the importance of China expertise in career development.
 Ma is a fellow at the Paulson Institute and a regular columnist for the Atlantic Monthly online.